-Every one of us is made up of water, broken down our muscle mass consists of 75% water; our bones; 22%, while our blood is 83% water, and our brain consists of a staggering 90% water.
-To function properly and remain healthy we need to be hydrated.
-In return, we will benefit in both our personal and professional life.
+Every one of us is made up of water, broken down our muscle mass consists of 75% water, our bones 22%, our blood is 83% water, and our brain consists of a staggering 90% water.
+To function properly and remain healthy, we need to be hydrated.
+In return, we will benefit in both our personal and professional lives.

 Heightened mental alertness

 Dehydration is, simply, what happens when the body loses more water than it takes in.
 By being as little as 2% under hydrated, cognitive ability, memory retention, mathematical skills, visual perception and reasoning, all diminish as an effect.
 Even the slightest loss of water leads to poor mental alertness and negatively impacts productivity in the work place.
 So while lack of water leads to a reduction in awareness, problems with focus, and poor short-term memory, as well as other negative symptoms, a properly hydrated body and brain are able to function clearly, quickly, and perform to their full ability.

 According to a study conducted at King’s College London, as well as causing weakened mental alertness, dehydration also forces the brain to worker harder to achieve the same results.
 The study tested dehydrated teenagers against their hydrated counterparts, and found that the under hydrated subjects showed heightened activity in the brain’s frontal-parietal region during a problem solving task.
 Yet, despite that surge of brainpower, there was no improvement in brain performance.
 The concluding evidence: tasks literally seem harder.
 The dehydrated brain uses a greater source of energy to accomplish the same tasks.